The 5 Thresholds

 What are the 5 Thresholds?

-Follow along with our video series as we break the process down into 5 simple stages, with practical advice for how to move through each one.
+Follow along with our video series as we break friendship evangelism down into 5 simple stages, with practical advice for how to move through each one.

 Watch the Video Series

-Become aware of the journey to faith in your friends.
+Understand the journey toward faith for your friends.

 2+ Prayer Card

-This Prayer Card PDF will help you name the friends that God has put on your heart and begin to pray for them.
+This Prayer Card PDF will help you identify some friends and start to pray for them.

 Download PDF Example Prayers (Coming Soon)